icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 ### Heterogeneous Nucleation and Aircraft Icing

-> The initiation of crystal growth, or nucleation, of supercooled liquids becomes much more complicated when foreign substances are present.
-In general, the presence of the walls of a container or suspended solid particles increases the likelihood of nucleation at any temperature and, therefore, reduces the extent to which a liquid can be supercooled.
-The effectiveness of a foreign surface in starting crystal growth appears to be greater the more closely the crystal structure of the surface resembles that of the crystal phase which must be started.
-In the case of supercooled water, silver iodide 7, whose crystal structure is very close to that of ice, appears to be one of the most effective nucleating agents.
-Practically all solid surfaces increase the nucleation of ice formation to a greater or lesser degree.
-The initiation of the freezing of supercooled water in contact with a solid surface appears to be greatly increased by some kinds of mechanical agitation.
-For example, rubbing two surfaces together in supercooled water can cause crystallization at a temperature of only minus one or two degrees centigrade.
->
 > An airplane, flying through a supercooled cloud, collides with the supercooled cloud droplets and becomes wet with a thin continuous layer of supercooled water.